Date: March 9, 2024

 - Storytelling: Original or published narrative, told as if to a younger audience, and presented without notes by an individual.
 No poetry is allowed.
 Costumes or props are encouraged, and facial expressions or gestures are allowed.
-Maximum time limit is 12 minutes.
+Maximum time limit is 12 minutes, props are allowed.

-- Instrumental: Groups perform selection(s) from any genre using only musical instruments.
+- Instrumental: Performance from any genre using only musical instruments.

-- Vocal: Groups perform selection(s) from any genre using their voices only.
+- Vocal: Performance from any genre using their voices only.
 Costumes are permitted, but no props are allowed.

-- Dance: Groups perform choreography from any genre.
-Costumes and props are permitted, but the focus should be on the group’s movements.
+- Dance: Performance choreographed from any genre.
+Costumes and props are permitted, but the focus should be on movement.
 Music set to the choreography may only be instrumental.

-- Novelty: Groups provide musical, vocal, or movement entertainment by combining a variety of instrumental, vocal, or dance techniques.
+- Novelty: Performance provides musical, vocal, or movement entertainment by combining a variety of instrumental, vocal, or dance techniques.
 Examples of a Novelty performance include, but are not limited to lip syncing, variety shows, show choirs, or other musical performances that do not fit in the first three categories above.

 - Participants submit arts & crafts items for display and judging.
 Youth are not required to be present for the day, but can simply drop off their exhibits in the morning and pick them up in the afternoon after judging.